DavideArgellati/webservice_php7/readme.md

 * run ./composeup.sh it will source the envvars and start docker

 ###Details:###
-mariadb will create a db with user and password specified in envvars, to import an existing db or run other scripts/sql put it on mariadbserver/docker-entrypoint-initdb.d .sh and .sql will be executed automatically. mysql data volume is in the local folder ./data/mariadb alternative would be building a dedicated docker volume container redis persistency data volume is in the local folder ./data/redis
+* mariadb will create a db with user and password specified in envvars,
+* to import an existing db or run other scripts/sql files put it on mariadbserver/docker-entrypoint-initdb.d .sh and .sql will be executed automatically.
+By default the example sets the mariadb query cache.
+* mysql data volume is in the local folder ./data/mariadb (alternative would be building a dedicated docker volume container)
+* redis persistency data volume is in the local folder ./data/redis

 #####refer to official documentations for extra settings#####
 https://hub.docker.com/_/mariadb/